Utterbackanalia

 Dr. Joe’s organ music contains a wide variety of moods and styles and represents an exciting fusion of classical organ and American popular styles.
 His music contains many improvisatory features; in fact, many of them started as piano improvisations that he later notated.
 Some, such as “Deep River” and “Cornet Voluntary,” exists in more than one version.
 To help the performer playing with the appropriate style, performance directions are included in the scores that cover aspects of jazz, blues and gospel technique, such as slides and trills.
 Dr. Joe always recommends that the performers find the best solutions to tempo and registration depending on the performance venue and instrument, and he encourages spontaneity and flair when performing his music.

 Inspiration has come from many sources for this music.
-The set called “Voluntariness,” for example, is based on the English organ voluntaries of John Stanley and his colleagues, and contains idiomatic versions of such of genres as the Flute Piece and the Trumpet Voluntary.
-Many of Dr. Joe’s works are based on dance forms such as the concert “Tango” and the brilliant Latin setting off “My Hope is Built.”
+The set called “Voluntaries,” for example, is based on the English organ voluntaries of John Stanley and his colleagues, and contains idiomatic versions of such of genres as the Flute Piece and the Trumpet Voluntary.
+Many of Dr. Joe’s works are based on dance forms such as the concert “Tango” and the brilliant Latin setting of “My Hope is Built.”
 Many of the selections are modern equivalents of the chorale prelude – short pieces based on a hymn or spiritual.
-They are published as a single pieces such as the voluptuous setting off “Steal Away,” or in collections such as “Knockin’ at your Door” and “The Jazz Gospel.”
+They are published as a single pieces such as the voluptuous setting of “Steal Away,” or in collections such as “Knockin’ at your Door” and “The Jazz Gospel.”
 Three of his most popular settings are “Nativity Song on Greensleeves,” “Were you There?” and “Balm in Gilead.”
-All of the spiritual settings demonstrate a sincere and heartfelt response to the melody and the texts.

 Dr. Joe’s music covers the major liturgical seasons of the church’s year, and some works are also suitable for concert performance, including the diverse “Variations on Amazing Grace,” and the humorous setting of Baa-baa Black sheep as “The Ewe’s Blues!”